Use and service

 The mission of safeguarding the outstanding cultural goods and preserving them for future generations determines the use of the materials in the present.
 For this reason, the collections administrated by the Department of Manuscripts and Rare Books – manuscripts, valuable printed works, personal papers and autographs – on principle can be used exclusively in the department's reading room (non-lending collection).
 A special reader pass is required for the department's reading room.

-It will be possible for users admitted by the department to order materials electronically via the OPACplus presumably as of the start of 2018, but until then, loan orders still need to be placed conventionally, using an order slip.
+Since the beginning of 2018, most of the bound manuscripts and printed works can be ordered via the OPACplus by users admitted by the department.
+In certain cases (especially in the case of personal papers), however, loan orders still need to be placed conventionally, using an order slip.
 For this reason, please ensure that the classification marks are written correctly both when searching and ordering materials.
 It usually takes one day until the ordered items are available for consultation.
 In specific cases, however, it may take up to three days.
 Special objects, such as manuscripts from the vault, the most valuable printed works and items in a critical state of conservation, for example, can usually be consulted exclusively in the form of photographic representations; special permission from the superintendent is required for consulting them in the original.
 In the case of personal papers, restriction periods and the state of conservation of the materials can lead to a limitation of use.
 In the complete area of the reading room, only pencils may be used for writing.
 The reading room has a video surveillance system.

 Brief instructions for use (PDF, 175 KB)